Tips & resources

-Kate will be leading the 11 hour wave at Peaks Challenge Cradle Mountain.
+Kate will be leading the 11 hour wave at Peaks Challenge Falls Creek.

 Justin Benson has ridden multiple Victorian Grand Fondos along with a number of Peaks Challenges at both Gold Coast and Falls Creek finishing in sub 9 and sub 10 hours respectively.

-Justin is an 11 hour wave at Peaks Challenge Cradle Mountain.
+Justin is an 11 hour wave at Peaks Challenge Falls Creek.

 Pre-event on the bike

 While the week of Peaks is definitely a tapering week pre the event on the Sunday, it still needs to include some high intensity, low duration efforts to keep the legs active.